-Step inside under the beautiful Byzantine Revival dome, surrounded by ceiling murals of the life of Jesus Christ, painting by Canada's iconic Group of Seven.
+Enjoy a virtual tour of our beautiful Byzantine Revival dome, surrounded by ceiling murals of the life of Jesus Christ, painting by Canada's iconic Group of Seven.

-St. Anne's is diverse, inclusive and joyful.
+The Community of St. Anne's is diverse, inclusive and joyful.
 Beautiful worship and music and extensive ministries and partnerships celebrate Christ's mission lived out with love and grace in our local community.
 This is holy ground and a safe space for all.
 You are welcome here.

-Pastor & Incumbent
+Pastor & Interim Priest-In-Charge

 We look forward to welcoming you for a visit, a tour, a worship service.

 St. Anne’s is located south of the Dufferin subway station: Take the southbound 29 bus to Dundas Street; walk east one block on Dundas Street and turn left on Gladstone Avenue.
 The church is on your left.

 Take the College or Dundas Streetcar from downtown, westbound to Gladstone Avenue; Walk south from College Street or north from Dundas Street.

 From the Martin Goodman Trail: Go through the exhibition grounds and north on Dufferin Street.
 After you pass Dundas Street, stop and lock your bike in front of the Parish Hall (on your right), or walk through between the buildings to the church, and lock up against the metal fence.
 Enter the church by walking east between the Parish Hall and St. Anne’s Place.